adaltas/node-krb5/README.md

 })
 ```

-For more example, see the [samples][samples] and [test][test] directories.
+For more examples, see the [samples](https://github.com/adaltas/node-krb5/tree/master/samples) and [test](https://github.com/adaltas/node-krb5/tree/master/test) directories.

 ## Functions

-### `kinit(options, callback)` : retrieve initial credentials (*Ticket Granting Ticket*)
+### `kinit(options, callback)`

+Retrieve initial credentials (*Ticket Granting Ticket*)

 Options:

 * `principal`
   Kerberos principal *username@REALM* or *username*.
 If realm is given, overrides the realm option.
 * `password` / `keytab`
   One of both should be given for authentication.
 * `realm` (optionnal)
   Kerberos realm (usually capitalized domain name).
 If this is not specified, use the default realm from `/etc/krb5.conf`.
 * `ccname` (optionnal)
   Credential cache location.
 If this is not specified, default path is taken from environment variable `KRB5CCNAME`, then from `/etc/krb5.conf`.

 Callback parameters:

 * `err`
   Should be `undefined`.
 Otherwise it contains an error message.
 * `ccname`
   Credential path location used to store initial credentials.

-### `spnego(options, callback)` : retrieve a SPNEGO token.
+### `spnego(options, callback)`

+Retrieve a SPNEGO token.

 In order to retrieve a SPNEGO token to access a service, you first need an initial ticket (TGT) which you can get with `kinit`.

 Options:

 * `hostbased_service` or `service_fqdn`
   Hostbased service should be of the form `service@fqdn`.
 If you only pass the fully qualified domain name `fqdn`, it will default to `HTTP@fqdn`.
   It will be resolved to the corresponding principal `service/fqdn@REALM` by the GSS-API.
 To use the principal directly, use the `service_principal` option instead.
 * `service_principal`
   Principal of the service.
 * `ccname` (optionnal)
   Location of the credential cache storing the initial ticket.
 If not specified, default path is taken.

 Callback parameters:

 * `err`
   Should be `undefined`.
 Otherwise contains GSS API major error code.
 * `token`
   The SPNEGO token to access the service.
-It can then be added to the header of the HTTP request `Authorization: Negociate {token}`
+It can then be added to the header of the HTTP request `Authorization: Negociate {token}`.

 ### `kdestroy (options, callback)` : destroys credential cache

 Options:

 * `ccname` (optionnal)
   Credential cache location.
 If this is not specified, default path is taken from environment variable `KRB5CCNAME`, then from `/etc/krb5.conf`.

 Callback parameters:

 * `err`
   Should be `undefined`.
 Otherwise it contains an error message.

-## Run the the tests
+## Run the tests

 To run the tests in a container:

 ```bash
 cd docker && ./run_tests $os
 ```

 Available `$os`: archlinux / ubuntu / centos7

 To test this module locally, run the KDC and REST dockers, and use the corresponding krb5.conf (bcakup your own if you need it later):

 ```bash
 cd docker
 docker-compose up -d kerberos